 Caroline Mortimer, breast surgeon at Ipswich Hospital, said: “At the heart of our new unit will be private spaces for patients to collect their thoughts and talk with family and staff away from the hustle and bustle of the clinics.
 The impact a dedicated area for breast care will make for our patients simply can’t be put into words.”

 Mr Hulme and his dog Stanley embark on their walk on Monday 18 June and are expected to finish roughly two weeks later.
-If you would like to donate in support of St Elizabeth Hospice and The Ipswich Hospital Charity’s Blossom Appeal, click here.
+Donate in support of St Elizabeth Hospice and The Ipswich Hospital Charity’s Blossom Appeal.